edwinchoate/edwinchoate.github.io/_case_studies/prepcheck.md

 ## Designing the Logo

-Creating a logo for the product wasn't a requirement.
-No one was asking for a logo, but I felt this product needed one.
-But before I did the logo, there was some important collaboration to do with the marketing department first.

-Up to this point, I had titled this project _Tax Talk_.
-This was just a working title I came up with to have something to put in the mockups.
 I met with marketing to describe the project, and they set off to come up with the official name for the product.
 I waited until I got the official name from marketing before working on the logo, because I wanted the logo to tie in with the product name, as well as create a wordmark containing the product name.

-Once marketing got back to me with the official name, PrepCheck, I had what I needed to work on the logo.

 I embarked on an ideation exercise where I worked up several options.
-The final logo incorporates the shape of a checkmark into the shape of a chat bubble.
+The final logo incorporates the shape of a checkmark within the shape of a chat bubble.
 The most time-consuming part of creating this logo was getting the proportions right.
 It required fine-tuning to get the checkmark shape and the chat bubble shape to both look right at the same time.

 <figure>
     <img alt="a PrepCheck logo kit containing several color variations" src="/assets/img/prepcheck/logo-kit.png">